Giving Life to your Garden and Hope to Future Monarch Generations

 How?
 You can order tracking tags to attach to your butterfly.
 When the butterflies are retrieved, those who find them can call a number on the tag to report information about the butterfly.
 For further information about this program click the link below:

-The University of Michigan is developing a new digital tagging program that will reveal more info about butterfly flight behavior on the way to Mexico.
-The program is entering its testing phase in 2019.
-More Info Here:
+The University of Michigan is developing an innovative digital tagging program that will reveal more info about butterfly flight behavior on the way to Mexico.
+Learn more about this program and how you can get involved :